kamilaworonicz-ba/digital-editorial-workflow/README.md

 - inability to test whether revised text would fit before DTP rebuilt the page,
 - repeated printing of updated layouts,
- -corrections scattered across handwritten paper proofs.
+- corrections scattered across handwritten paper proofs.

 **Goal:** reduce paper-based handoffs and make the revision loop faster, clearer and easier to track through a shared interactive layout preview.